diixo/AOS-demo-project/README.md

 ```

 ### Notice:
 * For any possible conflict, please search online to find solutions.
-Knowing git operations is a must for both this course and your future career as a computer science student.